-Field Description Interdigit Long Timer Long timeout between entering digits when dialing.
+Field Description Call Back Delay Delay after receiving the first SIP 18x response before declaring the remote end is ringing.
+If a busy response is received during this time, the ATA still considers the call as failed and keeps on retrying.
+Default setting: 0.5 VMWI Refresh Intvl Interval between VMWI refresh to the device.
+Default setting: 0 Interdigit Long Timer Long timeout between entering digits when dialing.
 The interdigit timer values are used as defaults when dialing.
 The Interdigit_Long_Timer is used after any one digit, if all valid matching sequences in the dial plan are incomplete as dialed.
 Range: 0-64 seconds.
 Default setting: 10 Interdigit Short Timer Short timeout between entering digits when dialing.
 The Interdigit_Short_Timer is used after any one digit, if at least one matching sequence is complete as dialed, but more dialed digits would match other as yet incomplete sequences.
 Range: 0-64 seconds.
-Default setting: 3 CPC Delay Delay in seconds after caller hangs up when the ATA starts removing the tip-and-ring voltage to the attached equipment of th called party.
+Default setting: 3 CPC Delay Delay in seconds after caller hangs up when the ATA starts removing the tip-and-ring voltage to the attached equipment of the called party.
 The range is 0-255 seconds.
-This feature is generally used for answer supervision on the caller side to signal to the attached equipment when the call has been connected (remote en- has answered) or disconnected (remote end has hung up) This feature should be disabled for the called party (in other words, by using the same polarity for connected and idle state) and the CPC feature should be used instead.
+This feature is generally used for answer supervision on the caller side to signal to the attached equipment when the call has been connected (remote end has answered) or disconnected (remote end has hung up) This feature should be disabled for the called party (in other words, by using the same polarity for connected and idle state) and the CPC feature should be used instead.
 Without CPC enabled, reorder tone will is played after a configurable delay.
 If CPC is enabled, dial tone will be played when tip-to-ring voltage is restored.
 Resolution is 1 second.
-Default setting: 2 CPC Duration Duration in seconds for which the tip-to-ring voltage is removed after the caller hangs up.
-After that, tip-to-ring voltage is restored and the dial tone applies if the attached equipment is still off-hook CPC is disabled if this value is set to 0.
-Range: 0 to 1.000 second Resolution is 0.001 second.
-Default setting: 0.5
+Default setting: 2

+Field Description CPC Duration Duration in seconds for which the tip-to-ring voltage is removed after the caller hangs up.
+After that, tip-to-ring voltage is restored and the dial tone applies if the attached equipment is still off-hook.
+CPC is disabled if this value is set to 0.
+Range: 0 to 1.000 second.
+Resolution is 0.001 second.
+Default setting: 0 (CPC disabled)